clairesrc/funmoney/README.md

 ./build-and-run.sh
 ```

+This will create a docker-compose stack on your machine set to

 Navigate to `http://localhost:8002` in your browser.

 ## Dev

-For Dockerized dev environment with live rebuild in a tmux shell, run:
+For a dev shell with live reload enabled and log tail pane in a tmux envionment, run:

 ```
 ./dev.sh
 ```

+You can then navigate to `http://localhost:8002` in your browser.
+If you're working from a remote machine, append `?hostname=host.name.ip.here:8082` to the URL so the frontend knows where to look.